 Consider that you could cause harm by responding without tact, even if simply not acknowledging that systemic oppression and cultural stealing have and still do occur in the world.
 In this context that would be if a white person held a Mayan fire ceremony without training or permission from of Mayan elders; or if white people claimed to be the first ones to discover the spiritual use of ceremonial cacao.

-Not acknowledging the real social problems at all can be a type of spiritual bypassing, so we want to avoid that as well.
+Not acknowledging the real systemic problems at all can be a type of spiritual bypassing, so we want to avoid that as well.
 While on the one hand no one owns a plant and a plant medicine does seem to have a mind of its own, it's important to acknowledge that sacred cultural practices do become tied with plants and artifacts.

 Thank you for your efforts to support a better way.
 And remember, plant medicines do “choose us,” in a way.
-Shamanism can appear on its own, separate from any specific training or approval by a human authority.
+Sprituality can appear on its own, separate from any specific training or approval by a human authority.
 So we recommend finding a balance between confidently trusting your intuition, and practicing with great respect and humility.